hroncok/resolve-buildroot/README.md

 As of now, this does not rebuild anything.
 It only tells you what can be rebuilt.
 Currently running builds are not considered at all.
+As of now, all packages that can be rebuilt are printed -- we want to be able to print just the once that are still needed.

 Packages that were already rebuilt (even in a bconded state) will never be reported again as in need of another rebuild.